The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation

 \section{Memorization at different stages}

 Although memorization has often been attributed to overfitting, this section explores how it is more deeply shaped by pre-training dynamics and fine-tuning strategies in LLMs.

 \textbf{Pre-training dynamics} introduce systematic biases that influence which training examples are retained.
-Under standard non-deterministic training regimes, characterized by data shuffling, dropout, and stochastic optimization, models tend to forget examples seen early in training unless they are revisited, as shown in~\citet{jagielski2023measuring}, \citet{kiyomaru-etal-2024-comprehensive-analysis} and~\citet{leybzon2024learning}.
+Under standard non-deterministic training regimes, characterized by data shuffling, dropout, and stochastic optimization, models tend to forget examples seen early in training unless they are revisited, as shown in~\citet{kiyomaru-etal-2024-comprehensive-analysis, jagielski2023measuring,leybzon2024learning}.
 They hypothesize that this forgetting is not simply due to limited exposure but rather the result of parameter drift, whereby updates driven by later data overwrite earlier representations.
 Consequently, memorization is biased toward examples encountered in the latter stages of training.

-This effect becomes even more pronounced as models approach the end of training. \citet{huang-etal-2024-demystifying} showed that later-stage checkpoints are more susceptible to memorizing even rare or out-of-distribution content, likely reflecting increased model capacity and representational flexibility at those stages.
-Extending this perspective, \citet{biderman2023emergentpredictablememorizationlarge} demonstrated that memorization follows predictable scaling laws.
+This effect becomes even more pronounced as models approach the end of training. \alexAA{Huang, et al.}~\citet{huang-etal-2024-demystifying} showed that later-stage checkpoints are more susceptible to memorizing even rare or out-of-distribution content, likely reflecting increased model capacity and representational flexibility at those stages.
+Extending this perspective, \alexAA{Biderman, et al.}~\citet{biderman2023emergentpredictablememorizationlarge} demonstrated that memorization follows predictable scaling laws.
 As model size and training duration increase, specific sequences predictably transition from unmemorized to memorized.
-This behavior reinforces that memorization is not an artifact of overfitting but an emergent property of scale that is heavily exacerbated by, and often inseparable from, it.
+This behavior reinforces that memorization should not be viewed as a simple artifact of overfitting, but rather as an emergent property of scale that is heavily exacerbated by, and often inseparable from, it.